HomeLatest NewsIndustryGoogle ‘internally’ settles gender discrimination suit with $118 million in compensation

 Preferred Source of Google

 The company in a statement was quoted saying that it is ‘very pleased’ to be settling, without admission of wrongdoing.
-The $118 million settlement covers about 15,500 female employees have worked for the company in California since September 2013, the law firms Lieff Cabraser Heimann & Bernstein LLP and Altshuler Berzon LLP said in a statement.
+The $118 million settlement covers about 15,500 female employees who have worked for the company in California since September 2013, the law firms Lieff Cabraser Heimann & Bernstein LLP and Altshuler Berzon LLP said in a statement.

 The company also agreed for a third party to analyze its and compensation practices as part of the settlement.
 Later the company said that “while we strongly believe in the equity of our policies and practices, after nearly five years of litigation, both sides agreed that resolution of the matter, without any admission or findings, was in the best interest of everyone, and we’re very pleased to reach this agreement.”